govindjeevan/Number-Theory-and-Cryptography-Assignments/readme.md

 Showing this equality would demonstrate Fermat's theorem. <br/>
 We tried the find the value of the original and reduced expression by substituting for variables x and y with some arbitary values and verified the result. <br/>

 #### 3. Solution approach:

-Input for prime number is taken in a format say 4n+1.
-Since it's not necessary for all 4n+1 numbers to be prime .
-We try to find out the numbers which are prime and of the format 4n+1 by applying Feramt's theorem.
-Hereafter we follow the same approach as we followed in approach 1 by substituting different values for n.

-#### 4. Solution approach:

 In this approach we found out prime numbers by taking a fixed value of a instead of trying for many values of a and found out numbers which are prime by applying Feramt's theorem .
 However if by applying Feramt's theorem if some number p defies it , that tells us that the number is composite however if it gives the reminder 1 we cannot be sure that the number is prime .
 Hence these numbers which give 1 but still are not prime are called pseudoprimes.
 We find the set difference between set of numbers obtained by fermat's theorem and actual prime numbers .